General

 Similar Species

-Horned Grebe: Eared Grebe has black neck; in winter, has dark cheeks.
-Western and Clark's grebes are larger with longer, more slender necks and yellow on bills.
+Horned Grebe: Eared Grebe has black neck and peaked head; in winter, has dark cheeks.